 We strive to ensure our people always feel supported so they can bring their best selves to work every day.
 We demonstrate this commitment through many of our benefits and wellness offerings.
-Programs like our health plan, wellness and disease management programs, including personalized programs for diabetes and hypertension, and a financial protection resource, provide the needed resources essential for helping our people care for themselves and their families.
+Programs like our 401(k) plan, core and supplemental life insurance, health plan, short-term and long-term disability, wellness and disease management programs, including personalized programs for diabetes and hypertension, vacation pay, parental and adoption leave, accident, critical illness, group legal and identity theft programs, and a financial protection resource, provide the needed resources essential for helping our people care for themselves and their families.
 We also offer free on-demand mental and behavioral health resources, to provide needed guidance when work and personal challenges affect an associate's overall well-being.
+Additionally, our associates receive an annual associate eyewear ticket and eyewear gift tickets that provide them or their friends and family discounted eyewear purchases in our stores.